ceph/ceph/doc/man/8/osdmaptool.rst

 .. option:: --mark-up-in

-   mark osds up and in (but do not persist).
+   mark osds up and in.

 .. option:: --mark-up <osdid>

-   mark an osd as up (but do not persist)
+   mark an osd as up.

 .. option:: --mark-down <osdid>

-   mark an osd as down (but do not persist)
+   mark an osd as down.

 .. option:: --mark-in <osdid>

-   mark an osd as in (but do not persist)
+   mark an osd as in.

 .. option:: --mark-out <osdid>

-   mark an osd as out (but do not persist)
+   mark an osd as out.

 .. option:: --tree [<format>]